UConn vs. Miami (FL): Odds, spread, over/under - NCAA Tournament Final Four

 UConn vs. Miami (FL) Betting Trends

-- In the Huskies' 35 games this season, the combined scoring has gone over the point total 20 times.

-- Miami (FL) has compiled a 21-14-0 record against the spread this season.
+- Miami (FL) has covered 21 times in 35 matchups with a spread this year.

-- Hurricanes games have hit the over 17 out of 35 times this year.
+- The Hurricanes and their opponents have combined to go over the point total 17 out of 35 times this season.

 UConn Futures Odds